onlinesilver43/trading-bot-public/.warmup/assistant-guide.md

 - **NEW**: Focus on immediate profitability and self-funding development

 ### **Ready for Next Session:**
-- All enhanced UI features are working in production
+- ✅ All enhanced UI features are working in production
+- ✅ Phase 1 & 2 are COMPLETE AND VALIDATED
-- System is stable and ready for new features
+- ✅ System is stable and ready for new features
-- Focus should be on Phase 3 implementation
+- ✅ Focus should be on Phase 3 implementation (Foundation & Data)
-- No need to retest existing enhanced UI endpoints
+- ✅ No need to retest existing enhanced UI endpoints

 ## **📝 WARMUP FILES UPDATE CADENCE - CRITICAL FOR ASSISTANTS**